About this podcast

 The podcast artwork was created by Kayla Ciceran and the theme was composed by Cameron Lam.

-We’re on Twitter at @untitledtrek, on Facebook at untitledtrek and on YouTube at @untitledstartrekproject.
-Joe is on Twitter at @docoho, and Nathan is @nathanbottomley.
+We’re on Bluesky at @untitledstarktrekproject.com, on X at @untitledtrek, on Mastodon at @untitledtrek@mastodon.online, on Facebook at untitledtrek and on YouTube at @untitledstartrekproject.
+Joe is on X at @docoho, and Nathan is on Bluesky at @nathanbottomley.com.

 The Rules